Probable-Futures/docs/calling-the-api.md

 - longitude
 - latitude

-Some or all fields can be selected to be returned in the response.
+Some or all the fields can be selected to be part of the response.

 Response example:
   ```